Biserial algebras and generic bricks: Minimal brick-infinite biserial algebras

 The rest of this section is dedicated to proving the following theorem. \begin{theorem} Let $A$ be a minimal brick-infinite biserial algebra.
 Then, $A$ is a generalized barbell algebra, or $A=k\widetilde{A}_m$, for some $m\in \mathbb{Z}$. \end{theorem}

 To prove the above theorem, in the remainder of the section we assume $A$ is minimal brick-infinite and is not hereditary and show that $(Q,I)$ must be a generalized barbell quiver.
 Hence, below $A=kQ/I$ always denotes a minimal brick-infinite biserial algebra which is not hereditary.
 In particular, the quiver $Q$ does not have multiple arrows (between any pair of vertices).
 We fix a bisection $(\sigma, \tau)$ of $Q$ and assume that $A \cong kQ/I$ where $I$ is as Theorem \ref{DescriptionBiserial}.
 We may further assume that the bisection and ideal as in Theorem \ref{DescriptionBiserial} (and similarly, in Theorem \ref{DescriptionBiserialDual}) are chosen in such a way that, up to isomorphism, the number of relations of type $(2)$ in that theorem is minimal.
+We also note that for every minimal brick-infinite algebra $A$, and for each non-zero element $r$ in $A$, only finitely many non-isomorphic bricks in $\modu A$ are anniliated by $r$.
+This is because if we assume otherwise, the quotient algebra $A/\langle r \rangle$ becomes brick-infinite and this contradicts the minimality assumption on $A$.
+We freely use this property of minimal brick-infinite algebras, including in the proof of the following lemma.

 \begin{lemma} In the above setting, if $A$ is not special biserial, there has to be one relation of type $(2)$ from Theorem \ref{DescriptionBiserial} such that $\beta$ is not a loop. \end{lemma}

 \begin{proof}